Ph.D. in Information Science and Technology

 How to Apply

 Applications for the Ph.D. program in Information Science and Technology are accepted for the Fall Term only, beginning in August.
-The priority application deadline is November 15, and the general deadline is December 1.

 To apply, you will need to submit the following: